RudraPatel2525/ENSE-375-Winter-2026/README.md

 | Rudra | N/A | N/A | Set up Github, and invite members |
 | Rida | N/A | N/A | Brainstorm ideas |

+* Youssef had not yet been added to the team.

 ### 4.2 Meeting 2

 Time: Jan 14, 2026 9:20pm to 9:35pm